 So what is the total uncertainty?
-From the discussion above, we reasonably expect that the total uncertainty is greater than $\pm 0.000$ mL and that it is less than $\pm 0.012$ mL.
-To estimate the uncertainty we use a mathematical technique known as the propagation of uncertainty.
+From the previous discussion we know that the total uncertainty is greater than ± 0.000 mL and less than ± 0.012 mL.
+To estimate the cumulative effect of multiple uncertainties we use a mathematical technique known as the propagation of uncertainty.
 Our treatment of the propagation of uncertainty is based on a few simple rules.

-Although we will not derive or further justify the rules presented in this section, you may consult this chapter's additional resources for references that discuss the propagation of uncertainty in more detail.
+Although we will not derive or further justify these rules here, you may consult the additional resources at the end of this chapter for references that discuss the propagation of uncertainty in more detail.

-Kadis, R. Talanta 2004, 64, 167-173.
+4 Kadis, R. Talanta 2004, 64, 167-173.